Vanbek/Vanbot/README.md

 How to get it working:

+1. Run npm install.
+Ignore warnings.
-1. Run create_db.js to create the database (node creat_db.js)
+2. Run create_db.js to create the database (node creat_db.js)
-2. Insert the token of the Discord bot account you want running the app in config.js under token.
+3. Insert the token of the Discord bot account you want running the app in config.js under token.
 (You can make changes to other settings here as well)
-3. Run or daemonize bot.js (node bot.js) or (pm2 start bot.js) to get started (control+c or pm2 stop bot.js to turn it off)
+4. Run or daemonize bot.js (node bot.js) or (pm2 start bot.js) to get started (control+c or pm2 stop bot.js to turn it off)